shubhamkumarjha123/py_codes/folder/Wap to Check type of an object.md

-# Wap to Check the type of an obj.
+# Wap to Check the type of an object.

 ```python